Don’t let body odor kill your confidence – feel great again because it’s treatable!

 - When brushing, include the tongue and the walls of your mouth.
 Once finished brushing, you can swish some alcohol-free mouthwash to cleanse the mouth and help remove sediment.

 Flip Your Hair ‘Coz It Smells Good’

 - Use gentle hair products.
 As much as possible, you want something that’s organic or raw like products from Morocco Method*.
 Synthetic chemicals may harm your scalp and hair, and the results may be unfavorable.

 - Shampoo your hair well.
 Choose shampoos that have tea tree oil, as it helps in retaining a pleasant smell to your hair and scalp.
-Check out Maple Holistics Natural Hair Treatment and Paul Mitchell´s Tea Tree Special Shampoo.
+Check out Maple Holistics Natural Hair Treatment.

 - You can find your hair’s best friend in Aloe Vera!
 You can purchase a fresh aloe vera plant and remove the gel.
 You can then apply it directly to your washed hair and rinse after 15 minutes.
 Or mix a teaspoon of lemon juice and a teaspoon of aloe vera to your favorite shampoo.
 Apply it well to wet hair and rinse.
 You can check out Insta Natural and Earth’s Daughter for natural aloe vera gels.

 - Apple cider vinegar can be great too!
 It removes built-up dirt from your hair and makes your hair shiny as well.
 You can use just half a cup of the apple cider vinegar and mix it with two cups of water.
 You can also add a few drops of your favorite essential oil.
 Use the mixture as a spray and leave it on for a few minutes, then rinse thoroughly.
-Organic apple cider vinegar, such Bragg´s and Omega Nutrition, are good options.
+Organic apple cider vinegar, such Bragg´s is a good option.